sailthru/stolos/scheduler/README.md

 Summary:
 ==============

-You have some application code that needs to be run.
-Either you're running many variations of the same application, or you're running the same code on a repeating schedule.
-This task scheduler manages the order of execution of tasks where some tasks may depend on prior completion of other tasks.
+This tasks scheduler manages the order of execution of dependent tasks where a task represents some piece of work that may have many variations.
 It has the following features:

   - very simple to use (create an issue if it isn't!)
   - excellent fault tolerance (via ZooKeeper)